fbpx

 Let’s start celebrating uncertainty and ditch the scripts, even for just a day.

-Note: I called this an “Incomplete Guide” since I consider it a work in progress and there’s lots I’m still learning.
+Note: I called this an “Evolving Guide” partly because I consider it a work in progress and there’s lots I’m still learning.
 If you have anything to add or any comments, please do so.
 I’d like to keep this article continually updated and ever-evolving.

 Related: A Collection of Quotes Related to Flâneurs